tanvi-v/exadata-ansible/to_do.md

 Code Development
-- Current Issues
-    - Fix DB teardown - not doing it right now for some reason
 - Rewrite code to work with Customer Environment
     - AWX - Khushboo
     - use Bastion Servers for DBs (necessary DB configuration - PDBs)